-We arrived in Montevideo mid-morning after a day in Colonia.
+We arrived in Montevideo mid-morning after a day in Colonia del Sacramento.
 Honestly we hadn’t done much research into what we could do before we arrived.
-In fact, the only reason we came to Montevideo and indeed Uruguay was because we were following the Carnival season and the Llamadas is what brought us to the capital of Uruguay on this particular Friday.
+The reason we came to Montevideo and indeed Uruguay was in fact because we were following the Carnival season and the Llamadas is what brought us to the capital of Uruguay on this particular Friday.

 Montevideo is a curious little town.
-The city was settled by Spanish Soldiers as a strategic point against the Portuguese further north in Brazil.
-It was the first city to ever host the football world cup.
+The city was firstly settled by Spanish Soldiers as a strategic point against the Portuguese further north in Brazil.
+Did you know it was the first city to ever host a football world cup?
 Considered to be the city with the highest quality of life in South America it is also the 10th most gay friendly city in the world.

 The city is pretty charming.
 It has good street art painted on the side of colonial style buildings and churches.
 We stumbled upon the Mercado del Puerto, once a fruit market which now hosts a series of touristic restaurants cooking up traditional Uruguayan “parrilla” (meat bbq).

-After the market we were back walking through the streets towards the Rambla.
-The 10 mile long pedestrian track surrounds the city and separates it from the sea.
+After the market, we were back walking through the streets towards the Rambla.
+The 10 miles long pedestrian track surrounds the city and separates it from the sea.
 We didn’t feel like walking 10 miles so after about 20 minutes we headed back into town.
-There are many shops in town which rent bikes allowing for an easier commute to the beaches.
+However, there are many shops in town which rent bikes allowing for an easier commute to the beaches.

-One thing we noticed pretty quickly is that there is always a certain smell in the streets of Montevideo.
-Weed is legal and it seems to be used regularly.
+One thing we noticed pretty quickly is that there is always a certain smell in the streets of Montevideo… Weed is indeed legal and it seems to be used regularly.
 Walk down any street in the old town and you will most definitely smell it or see grow shops.

 We came to Montevideo for the Llamadas, a unique carnival which incorporates the African slave culture that was once part of the country.